The parent body of

 7.4 The Executive Committee may

-co-opt up to two additional members who shall serve for the duration of
+co-opt up to three additional members who shall serve for the duration of

 7.5 A member of the Executive